wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-09-18-49-53.png) 6:59

 This callback function will give you the actual item that is in the slot as an argument, as well as the index.

-For example:
+For example 👇

 ```js
 const range = Array.from({length:10}, function(item, index){